justnorris/tango-smileys-extended/README.md

 Tango Smileys Extended
 ======================

-**This is not my plugin**.
+**I am not the author of this plugin**.
 I'm sharing it here because it's no longer available on Wordpress.org for a reason unknown to me.
 I think it was a good plugin and I haven't found any replacement for it, - maybe someone shares my thoughts.

-** Original Readme.txt:**
+**Original Readme.txt:**

 ~~~